Fun St. Patrick’s Day Trivia for Your March 17 Bash

 Answer: Snakes.

-Question: What does a three-leaf shamrock symbolize on St. Patrick’s Day?
+Question: What do the three leaves of a shamrock symbolize on St. Patrick’s Day?

-Answer: St. Patrick was said to have used the three-leaf clover to demonstrate the Holy Trinity (Father, Son, and Holy Ghost) to potential converts.
+Answer: The Holy Trinity (Father, Son, and Holy Ghost), according to the legend that Saint Patrick used the shamrock to illustrate the concept to potential converts.
 It can also symbolize love, hope, and faith.

 Question: What are the odds of finding a "lucky" four-leaf clover?